amihas1/projects/README.md

 # Welcome
 Thank you for taking the time to explore some of my favourite completed projects.

-Below, you’ll find a list of the projects included in this repository.
-Click on any of the links to jump to the corresponding section on this page:
+Below, you’ll find a summary of the projects included in this repository.
+Click on any of the links to jump to the corresponding summary on this page.

 [To-Do List Web Application](#to-do-list-web-application)
 [Distributed Chat Application](#distributed-chat-application)